 - On average there are 3023 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Lisbon you would come out nearest to the climate station at Paturau, New Zealand (Cool temperate steppe biome).
+- Were you to burrow down through the centre of the Earth from Lisbon you would pop up nearest to the climate station at Paturau, New Zealand (Cool temperate steppe biome).